Facebook an update has been released about its future plans to enable end-to-end encryption (E2EE) by default on its Messenger chat platform.

 So the company says it started testing the feature for conversations "between certain people" this week.

-Facebook currently offers Messenger users the option to enable E2EE per conversation, but such they are generally used by a security-conscious minority.
+Facebook currently offers Messenger users the option to enable E2EE on a per-conversation basis, but such programs are generally used by a security-conscious minority.

 Making end-to-end encryption the default will be a big step: adding a meaningful layer of security to a chat platform used by more than a billion people around the world.